Samy0412/amazon-clone/README.md

 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm start` command.

+## Stripe Testing

+Use Credit Card # 4242 4242 4242 4242 for testing success scenarios.

+More information in their docs: <https://stripe.com/docs/testing#cards>

 ## Final product

 UI of the app: